Decompression Diving – What is it and do you need to know it?

 As mentioned above, a decompression stop is a waiting period for a scuba diver towards the end of the ascent.
 It gives the body a chance to acclimate to the pressure change and to off-gas nitrogen (or helium) that has built up in the tissue.

 A downside to using decompression tables is that you estimate your deco stop parameters based on your planned dive.
 If you stay underwater longer or dive deeper then your planning is moot and your stop might not be sufficient.
+A dive table is simply not as flexible to be used for adjustments during the dive as dive computers are.

 Should You Avoid Decompression Stop Diving?